dekellum/tao-log/README.md

 ## Extension macros for output to the rust _log_ crate

+Most notably this includes a set of _-v_ suffix macros (e.g. `debugv!`) that provide a superset of the `std::dbg!` feature.

 > <em>“Why write an RFC, when you can just write code?”</em>
 > — 老子 (“Old Master”), 557 BCE

-This unenlightened wanderer (游侠) wrote a _log_ crate [PR] and [RFC 317: _Inline Expression and Value Logging_][RFC 317], before publishing the work as standalone crate.
+This unenlightened wanderer (游侠) wrote a _log_ crate [PR] and [RFC 317: _Inline Expression and Value Logging_][RFC 317], before publishing the work as this standalone crate.

 See the [rustdoc](https://docs.rs/tao-log) for usage details.